 - Petroleum Act (Safety Measure) 1984

-The Occupational Safety and Health Act (OSHA) 1994 provides the legislative framework to promote, stimulate and encourage high standards of health and safe working culture among all Malaysian employers and employees through self-regulation schemes designed to suit the particular industry or organisation.
+The Occupational Safety and Health Act (OSHA) 1994 provides the legislative framework to promote, stimulate and encourage high standards of health and safe working culture among all Malaysian employers and employees through self-regulation schemes designed to suit the particular industry of organisation.

-OSHA 1994 defines the responsibilities of employers, employees, the self-employed, designers, manufacturers, importers and suppliers of plant or substances.
+OSHA 1994 defines the responsibilities of employers, employees, the self-employed, designers, manufactures, importers and suppliers of plant or substances.
 Under OSHA 1994, employers must safeguard so far as is practicable, the health, safety and welfare of the people who work for them.
 This applies in particular to the provision and maintenance of a safe plant and system of work.

 Risks to health from the use, storage or transportation of substances must be minimised.
-Employers must provide necessary information, instruction, training and supervision in safe practices, including information on the legal requirements with particular reference to processes with special hazards.
+Employers must provide necessary information, instruction, training and supervision for safe practices, including information on the legal requirements with particular reference to processes with special hazards.